Skip to main content Skip to main content

 Example of adding things to a list which includes adding the name and date of birth of a dependant and their relationship to the client making the application, with a button to save and continue to the next page.

-Use a question page to ask users for information you need within your service.
+Use a GOV.UK ‘question page’ pattern to ask users for information you need within your service.
 This is the information that users may need to add many times.

-View a summary of what they have added to the list
+View a summary of what they’ve added to the list

 Example of a summary of information the was added to the list which includes the name of a dependent and the ability to change or remove them from the list.
 Has a question if they wanto to add more dependents, and a button to save and continue to the next page.

-Use summary list to let users view a summary of what they have added to the list.
+Use the GOV.UK summary list component to let users view a summary of what they’ve added to the list.

 Use radios to ask users if they want to add more things to the list.
 Use their answer to take users to the original question page to add similar information, or move to the next question.

-You may want to add these links to the summary list:
+You may want to add ‘change’ and ‘remove’ links to the summary list.

 Example of a warning screen asking if the user is sure they want to remove a dependent from the list with yes or no options, and a button to save and continue.